 The path ends in a very modern and secured zigzag staircase going to the chapel.
 We found the chapel closed and locked.
 It seems to be build covering a cave.
 Here some information about the hermit who lived there.
 We did not find a human soul there.
 But there was fresh water from a well and a breathtaking view.
 From the opposite hill the chapel is hardly visible.
 It lies just a bit under what seems to be the top.
 The steep staircase is just left of the top.

-The cave with the chapel of Saint Nelios with the stairs on the right.
+The cave with the chapel of Saint Nelios with the stairs on the left.